ncatlab/nlab-content/pages/6/6/2/0/266/content.md

   \,.
 $$

-In this form one see that what the coend does is to produce the set whose elements are [[equivalence classes]] of pairs of morphisms
+In this form one sees that what the coend does is to produce the set whose elements are [[equivalence classes]] of pairs of morphisms

 $$
    (c' \to p(c), c \to F)